 |Lakewood Brick & Tile Co. and Summit Brick & Tile Co. combine marketing efforts to become Summit Brick Company

 In recognition of an exemplary commitment to employee safety and health, the Summit plant has received the OSHA Safety and Health Recognition Program (SHARP) Certification for the years (2002, 2003, 2004, 2005, 2006, 2007, 2008, 2009 and 2010).
 Summit successfully participated in a comprehensive safety and health onsite consultation survey conducted by the Consultation Program at Colorado State University.
 Summit has the prestige of being the only current company in Pueblo to be certified and one of 16 companies in Colorado to earn this certification.
 There are approximately 600 companies nationwide that have achieved the strict requirements to be certified.

-Summit Brick Company currently serves many markets, specializing in dozens of types, styles, and colors of brick along with a full array of masonry products.
-Over the years, Summit has developed its manufacturing capabilities to serve both the architectural, commercial, and residential markets.
-Everything is made from a half-inch thin brick profile to eight-inch hollow clay masonry.
-Summit is a leader in the industry of producing and marketing Uniwall (Loadbearing) Brick.
-Currently Summit has Colorado showrooms in Pueblo and Lakewood along with a New Mexico showroom in Albuquerque.
-All of Summit’s manufacturing plants are in Colorado and are located in Pueblo, Lakewood and Gypsum.
-With a distributor network in 39 states and Canada, Summit currently ships approximately 40 percent of its production out of state, including international markets such as Japan.
+Summit Brick Company serves many markets, specializing in a variety of types, styles and colors of masonry products.
+Over the years, we have developed our manufacturing capabilities to serve architectural, commercial, and residential markets.
+Summit Brick Company is a leader in the industry with the production, and marketing, of Uniwall (Loadbearing) Brick.
+Currently, we have showrooms in Pueblo, CO, Lakewood, CO, Phoenix, AZ and Tucson, AZ.
+With a distributor network in 39 states and Canada, we ship approximately 40% of our production out of state, including internationally.